 When the spider plant has established itself in a nicely sized pot and has taken over a lot of space in the pot, it will start to grow little sprouts itself.
 This is very exciting because your once tiny plant is now growing its own tiny plants.
 In the picture below you can see what I discovered on one of my small spider plants just very recently.

 It has started to grow its first sprouts.
 If you follow these guides, you'll start to learn exactly what your plants like and how to best take care of them.
 This is just the start and soon you'll be able to see your sprouts making their own sprouts.
 When this happens, I'd love to hear about your story!

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, let me know on Instagram or Twitter and I'll do my best to help you.Posted on: May 29th, 2019
+If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: May 29th, 2019